lextoumbourou/notes/notes/permanent/Dijkstra's Shortest Path Algorithm.md

     B      $0 + $5 = $5   A -> B
     C      $0 + $3 = $3   A -> C

-2\.
-The Robot decides where to travel next.
-It searches the **Frontier** list for the cheapest path.
+The Robot decides where to travel next by searching the **Frontier** list for the cheapest path.
 It finds C.

-3\.
 Now at C, the robot moves it from the **Frontier** to the **Explored** list.
 It is impossible for the robot to find a cheaper path to C, because if such a path existed, it would have found it already.

     > Explored list <